Table of Contents

 When one side of the body stiffens, as in post-stroke patients, they are unable to move their affected side leg smoothly while walking.
 This one-sided (hemiplegic) gait could be caused by spasticity in the arm, wrist, hip, and knee.
 The affected leg will be moved in a semi-circular motion, and so it is also referred to as circumduction gait.
 The body’s natural swing will be hindered, as on the affected side, the pelvis is tilted upward.
 When both sides lack spasticity, both legs move in a semi-circular motion.

 Weakness in the gluteus maximus in the hip, quadriceps in the knee, and plantar flexors would result in extensive hip and knee flexion.
 This could be due to the affected side’s multiple sclerosis (stiffening of connective tissues).
-This hemiplegic spastic gait would decrease speed, stride length, swing phase, and cadence.
+This hemiplegic spastic gait pattern would decrease speed, stride length, swing phase, and cadence.

 Botulinum toxin injections, electrical stimulations, kinesiotherapy, and exercises such as treadmill walking, sitting and standing up, lifting the legs, and standing over objects can all help to improve this gait abnormality.